-- 1) The organisation will ensure that occupational driving risk assessments consider driving in adverse weather conditions. - All occupational driving will be suspended during a red weather warning and an assessment will be made during an amber weather warning on the safety of drivers.
-This will be documented in the risk assessments carried out. - 3) Employees will be encouraged not to put themselves at unnecessary risk when attempting to attend work during adverse weather conditions with each individual employees' personal circumstances, location, access to transport etc. being taken into consideration - 4) Where an employee experiences substantial difficulty in attending work due to adverse weather conditions, they should notify their Line Manager without delay to discuss alternative working arrangements.
-The Line Manager will then take any such action as is deemed appropriate in line with organisational policy.
+- 1) The Association will ensure that occupational driving risk assessments consider driving in adverse weather conditions. - 2) All occupational driving will be suspended during a red weather warning and an assessment will be made during an amber weather warning on the safety of drivers.
+This will be documented in the risk assessments carried out. - 3) Employees will be encouraged not to put themselves at unnecessary risk when attempting to attend work during adverse weather conditions with each individual employees' personal circumstances, location, access to transport etc. being taken into consideration - 4) Where an employee experiences substantial difficulty in attending work due to adverse weather conditions, they should notify their Team leader without delay to discuss alternative working arrangements.
+The Team leader will then take any such action as is deemed appropriate in line with Associational policy.